 A few centuries later, Pope Pius V amended the General Roman Calendar and kept only two feasts of devotion - Corpus Christi and Trinity Sunday.

-What is the Eucharist?
+What is the Eucharist

-The Eucharist or Holy Communion is one of the most sacred rites of the Christian Church.
-It originates from the Last Supper, when Jesus offered his disciples bread and wine as symbols of his body and blood, ordering them to continue this ritual in his memory.
+It has its origins in the Last Supper when Jesus offered his disciples bread and wine as a symbol of his body and blood.
+This was a direct order from Jesus to continue this ritual in his memory.

-The Eucharist has then become one of the most important moments during mass, where sacramental bread and wine are consecrated at an altar.
+The Eucharist then becomes one of the most important moments during mass, where sacramental bread and wine are consecrated at an altar.

-How Corpus Christi is observed
+How Corpus Christi Is Observed

-Corpus Christi is a holy day of obligations, which means that those of Christian faith must participate in the Mass.
+Corpus Christi is a holy day of obligations, which means that those of the Christian faith must participate in the Mass.

 In 1519, upon arriving at a bay on the territory of Texas, explorer Alonzo Pineda gave the new city the name of Corpus Christi.